icplayer/creating-mCourser-sites/README.md

 This repository contains information how to create site for embeding into mCourser.

 ## Requirements
-Custom Table Of Content is not just not only a simple static page.
+Custom Table Of Content is not just a simple static page.
 It gives a possibility to embed any site of any complexity into mCourser.
 Because of it, a site creator should be familiar with the following technologies:
  * HTML 5
  * JS